bozdoz/advent-of-code-2021/BLOG.md

 }
 ```

+Adding `log.SetFlags(log.Llongfile)` showed me the absolute path and line number, and vscode took me directly to the log statement!

 I'm also glad that I've been getting into the habit of creating `String()` methods for my types, so that I can mimic the outputs on the site.
 There was no way I was going to program a way to transform ascii art into a string.

 ### Day 12